patricegautier/unifiZabbix/README.md

 Most of the pain in setting those templates up is debugging the SSH connections..
 Add pre-processing to check for valid json on mca-dump-short to all templates

 ## Auto Switch Port discovery, alert on traffic > % of capacity
+in progress - need to add macros to set alert levels and durations

 ## SolarPoint support